giopato02/JetBrains_Parallel-Downloader/README.md

 diff /path/to/original/file output.bin
 ```

-No output = files are identical ✅
+No output = files are identical.

 ### Tested with a 10MB binary file